spotgamma/stream-demo/README.md

 # stream-demo
 Demonstrating connecting to the SpotGamma stream.

+## Streams
+Currently we support two separate streams of HIRO events: **Filtered** and **Absolute**.
+**Filtered**: Runs a proprietary filter on options ***Time and Sale*** events and forms an opinion what "side" the transaction was on as reflected in positive or negative sign of the delta value.

+**Absolute**: Filters nothing and lets all **TnS** events through.
+An absolute value is applied to all options greeks to reflect that we are taking no opinion on the "side" in relation to a market maker.

 ## Connecting
 To connect, you'll first need to acquire a token by authenticating with `https://stream.spotgamma.com/auth` using a SpotGamma-provided username and password.